Mulholland Drive

+Name

+Mulholland Drive was named after William Mulholland, designer of the Los Angeles aqueduct, Mulholland Dam, and Lake Hollywood.

 History

 The main portion of the road, from Cahuenga Pass in Hollywood westward past Sepulveda Pass, was originally called Mulholland Highway and was opened in 1924.
 It was built by a consortium of developers investing in the Hollywood Hills.
 DeWitt Reaburn, the construction engineer responsible for the project, said while it was being built, "The Mulholland Highway is destined to be one of the heaviest traveled and one of the best known scenic roads in the United States."

+The street has experienced multiple closures throughout the years due to mudslides and storm damage, with the latest one being in 2024.

 Geography

 The 21 mi long mostly two-lane, minor arterial road loosely follows the ridgeline of the eastern Santa Monica Mountains and the Hollywood Hills, connecting two sections of U.S. Route 101, and crossing Sepulveda Boulevard, Beverly Glen Boulevard, Coldwater Canyon Avenue, Laurel Canyon Boulevard, Nichols Canyon Road, and Outpost Drive.